AsBuiltReport/AsBuiltReport.VMware.SRM/README.md

 ## :computer: Examples

-There are a few examples listed below on running the AsBuiltReport script against a VMware SRM Array target.
+There are a few examples listed below on running the AsBuiltReport script against a VMware SRM Server target.
 Refer to the `README.md` file in the main AsBuiltReport project repository for more examples.

 ```powershell
 # Generate a VMware SRM As Built Report for SRM Server '192.168.5.16' using specified credentials.
 Export report to HTML & DOCX formats.
 Use default report style.
 Append timestamp to report filename.
 Save reports to 'C:\Users\Jon\Documents'